 Project Four was launched at the SPOKE event in January 2023 and focusses on workplace supervision.
 The guidance was developed in consultation with a wide range of sector stakeholders and aims to describe the current consensus on the characteristics of good practice in supervision of clinical and experiential learning.

-This project will consider how students can best be encouraged and supported to become fully independent practitioners, and what kinds of mentorship and preceptorship might continue to support that journey into roles undertaken as a new registrant.
+This project considers how students can best be encouraged and supported to become fully independent practitioners, and what kinds of mentorship and preceptorship might continue to support that journey into roles undertaken as a new registrant.

-Project Six will be launched at the SPOKE networking and collaborative writing event in January 2024 and will look at ‘Fitness to train’, reasonable adjustments and suspension of studies (in education settings) and the equivalent processes in employment settings.
+Project Six was launched at the SPOKE networking and collaborative writing event in January 2024 and looks at ‘Fitness to train’, reasonable adjustments and suspension of studies (in education settings) and the equivalent processes in employment settings.